ElenaCabelloYeves/mami-phageome-analysis/README.md

-# MAMI phageome analysis pipeline
+# MAMI phageome analysis workflow

 ## Overview

-This repository contains the analysis pipeline used to reconstruct and analyze the infant gut phageome from shotgun metagenomic sequencing data of the MAMI cohort.
+This repository contains the analysis workflow used to reconstruct and analyze the infant gut phageome from shotgun metagenomic sequencing data of the MAMI cohort.

-### Pipeline summary
+### Workflow summary

 1. **Quality control and trimming**
    Raw reads were quality-checked using FastQC and summarized with MultiQC.